adobe/aio-theme/README.md

 ```

-Create the new JS component in the component folder and import the component in the markdown file wherever you want to add credentail
+Create the new JS component in the component folder and import the component in the markdown file wherever you want to add credential

 For the above code I named like `CreateCredential.js`, You can use the component in the markdown file like the below code